Electricity & Gas Point-Earning: Split the One-Time Reward From the Monthly Bill Difference

 With electricity and gas deregulation in Japan, you can now choose your provider freely, regardless of region.
 Electricity/gas point-earning, alongside budget SIMs, is a deal that pays off twice.
 The first layer is a high-value reward worth ¥3,000–15,000 in one shot for routing your switch to a new electricity/gas provider through a point site.
 The second is the fixed-cost saving as the plan itself gets cheaper and ecosystem points keep accruing on your monthly bill.
 The first is a one-time bonus at switch time; the second keeps working every month you stay.
 They're completely different in nature.

 Don't lump them together: "grab the high-value reward in full at switch time, then keep using the cheaper plan" — frame it that way, and the bigger your household's usage, the larger the yearly difference.
 But high-value offers have conditions, and applying alone doesn't lock them in.
 On top of that, some plans (like market-linked ones) have prices that fluctuate, so choosing on reward size alone is a no-go.
-This article organizes electricity/gas point-earning around "split the high-value reward from the fixed-cost saving," "check the offer and cancellation terms," and "pick a plan that fits your ecosystem and usage."
+This article organizes electricity/gas point-earning around "split the high-value reward from the fixed-cost saving," "check the offer and cancellation terms," "pick a plan that fits your ecosystem and usage," and "know when to use electricity/gas separately vs. as a bundle."
 See also the fixed-cost cutting guide and the ecosystem comparison guide.

 Breakdown of what you gain from switching